ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 # Let's wrangle and plot some data

+## magtittr

+You will notice the `%>%` symbol throughout the workshop.
+This is called a pipe operator and it is part of the <a href="https://magrittr.tidyverse.org/" target="_blank">**magrittr** package</a>.
+It is used through the tidyverse to string many operations together.

+The library has <a href="https://ubc-library-rc.github.io/data-manipulation-dplyr/content/pipe.html" target="_blank">another workshop</a>, where we go over the pipe operator more in detail.

+R has built in keyboard shortcuts (CMD+Shift+M for MAC; CTRL+Shift+M for PC) to get the pipe operator instead of actually typing out % > % every time.

 ## tidyr

 tidyr is a package that allows easy data manipulation.
 To see the full options and a tidyr cheat sheet, go to <a href="https://tidyr.tidyverse.org" target="_blank">their website</a>.